 A parent or legal guardian of a student enrolled in kindergarten through two (K-2) may elect to retain the parent's or legal guardian's student in the student's current grade level if the student has a documented academic or behavioral delay (as defined by the Tennessee State Board of Education) and the parent or legal guardian believes that retention may benefit the student.
-If a parent or legal guardian elects to retain the parent's or legal guardian's student in the student's current grade level, subject to federal and state law regarding students with disabilities and English language learners, the school shall retain the student in the student's request.
-A student cannot be retained in any grade level more than once.7
+If a parent or legal guardian elects to retain the parent's or legal guardian's student in the student's current grade level, subject to federal and state law regarding students with disabilities and English language learners, the school shall retain the student in the student's current grade level at the parent's or legal guardian's request.
+A student cannot be retained in any grade level more than once.